 Internships and Field Work

 The Biology major offers some exciting internships for qualified students.
-Students have interned with the Western Massachusetts State Police Crime Lab; one student developed methods of enabling bloody fingerprints to be detected in crime scenes that had been painted over; Con-Test Analytical Laboratory, an environmental testing firm that works with soil samples, learning how to set up and prepare testing procedures; the Springfield Science Museum, working as an instructor; and Baystate Medical Center, assisting doctors with a research project through patient interviews.
+Students have interned with the Western Massachusetts State Police Crime Lab, one student developed methods of enabling bloody fingerprints to be detected in crime scenes that had been painted over; Con-Test Analytical Laboratory, an environmental testing firm that works with soil samples, learning how to set up and prepare testing procedures; the Springfield Science Museum, working as an instructor; and Baystate Medical Center, assisting doctors with a research project through patient interviews.
+Other internship sites include New England Orthopedic Surgeons, FloDesign Sonics, Hampden County Superior Court Probation Office, and Caring Health Center, Inc.

 Study Abroad: Become a Global Citizen